tabby400/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+The repository AirBnB_clone_v2 has the existing codebase stage of project to build the AirBnB website clone.
+At this stage the console is implemented to manage the program data.
+The commands on the console allow the user to create, update, and destroy objects and also  manage file storage.Through the use of a JSON serialization/deserialization, storage is persistent between sessions

 ---